Laugh-O-Gram Studio: Filmography

-Of the original seven Laugh-O-grams fairy tales, four were long known to have survived, and have been restored for DVD: Little Red Riding Hood (1922), The Four Musicians of Bremen (1922), Puss in Boots (1922), and Cinderella (1922).
+Of the original seven Laugh-O-Grams fairy tales, four were long known to have survived, and have been restored for DVD: Newman Laugh-O-Grams (1921), Little Red Riding Hood (1922), The Four Musicians of Bremen (1922), Puss in Boots (1922), and Cinderella (1922).
 These shorts later became available on Blu-ray Disc as bonus features for Disney's Beauty and the Beast.
 Tommy Tucker's Tooth (1922) and Alice's Wonderland (1923) are also available on DVD, and Alice's Wonderland eventually became a bonus feature for the 60th Anniversary Blu-ray Edition of Alice in Wonderland.
-The original piece of filming and animation known as Newman Laugh-O-grams (originally released theatrically on March 20, 1921) is available on some DVDs too.
-Due to their date of publication, all 11 shorts produced by the studio have defaulted into the public domain.
+The original piece of filming and animation known as Newman Laugh-O-Grams (originally released theatrically on March 20, 1921) is available on some DVDs too.
+In accordance with United States copyright law, all 11 shorts produced by the studio have entered into the public domain as of 2019.

 The missing fairy tale cartoons were Jack and the Beanstalk, Jack the Giant Killer, and Goldie Locks and the Three Bears (all 1922).
-On October 14, 2010, animation historian David Gerstein announced that copies of all three had been found.
+In October 2010, copies of all three cartoons had been found according to animation historian David Gerstein.
 For many years the two Jack cartoons were believed to be one, until researcher John Kenworthy located old studio assets sheets confirming that they were separate shorts.